BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Using a recipientId

-Recall that your service obtains a *recipientId* for each user in your database:
+Recall that your service obtains and stores a *recipientId* for each user in your database:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-recipientid-to-recipient-map.png" width=800 loading="lazy"></div>